 Imagine going through life bearing the weight of a label—seeing the world through different eyes, hungry for self-expression.
-While the stigma of Autism Spectrum Disorder(ASD) has eroded in modern times, young people diagnosed with ASD are at increased risk of school exclusion, especially in traditional math education.
+While the stigma of Autism Spectrum Disorder(ASD) has eroded, young people diagnosed with ASD are at increased risk of school exclusion, especially in traditional math education.

 At MIND Research Institute, we believe that regardless of the learning obstacles students may face, all students deserve an equitable opportunity for growth—and that's what our visual-first math software, ST Math, helps to provide.

 With ST Math, students learn math based on the neuroscience of how our brains learn.
 April is known as Autism Acceptance Month and Math Awareness Month.
-To help us learn more about this month, we sat down with Education Success Manager and former special education teacher Erin Curtin to talk about her approach to building a life-long love of math for those on the spectrum.
+To help us learn more about this month, we sat down with Curriculum Developer and former special education teacher Erin Curtin to talk about her approach to building a life-long love of math for those on the spectrum.

 Erin, tell us about yourself and what your career looked like before coming to MIND.

 I am from Massachusetts and currently live in Boston.
 Before joining MIND, I was an elementary special education teacher.
 I'm certified to teach special education to children with mild to moderate disabilities in pre-K to eighth grade and general education to children in first through sixth grade.
 I am also licensed to teach general education to children in first through sixth grade.
 I loved designing my own curriculum for students with special needs, so I went to Vanderbilt to earn my master's degree in learning and design.

 During my teaching days, I taught a mix of inclusion, which means I split my time between co-teaching with a general education teacher in their classroom and a resource room where I provided hands-on instruction to small groups of kids.
 We'd work on grade-level curriculum as well as targeted Individualized Educational Plan (IEP) goals.